American Atheists: Leadership

+In 1976, Anne Nicol Gaylor and her daughter, Annie Laurie Gaylor, left American Atheists to found the Freedom From Religion Foundation, in response to O'Hair's antisemitism.

 On August 27, 1995, Madalyn, Jon and Robin O'Hair disappeared from the organization's former Austin, Texas, headquarters, along with over $550,000 of the organization's funds.
 The three were later found to have been abducted, robbed and murdered by David Waters, an ex-convict and former employee.